 - ASPH+ patients with various locally-advanced unresectable or metastatic/recurrent solid tumors

 Sensei is developing an antibody-based therapeutic targeting V-domain Ig suppressor of T cell activation (VISTA), currently in lead identification, in conjunction with Adimab.
-VISTA is a novel immune checkpoint that is expressed primarily in myeloid cells and is therefore highly complementary to the PD-1/PD-L1 pathway.
-Preclinical studies have shown that VISTA is implicated in PD-1/PD-L1 resistance and that therapeutic intervention is effective as a monotherapy and synergistic with PD-1/PD-L1 inhibition in vivo.
+VISTA is a novel immune checkpoint that is expressed primarily on myeloid cells; it has been shown in multiple experimental mouse tumor models to be highly complementary to the PD-1/PD-L1 pathway.
+In addition, preclinical studies have shown that VISTA is implicated in PD-1/PD-L1 resistance and that therapeutic intervention has the potential to be effective as a monotherapy and synergistic with PD-1/PD-L1 inhibition in vivo.

 About Head and Neck Cancer

-Head and neck cancers include cancers in the larynx, throat, lips, mouth, nose, and salivary glands and accounts for about 4% of all cancers in the US1 and has an annual incidence of approximately 133,000 cases annually.
+Head and neck cancers include cancers in the larynx, throat, lips, mouth, nose, and salivary glands.
+Head and neck cancer is the sixth most common malignancy worldwide, accounting for approximately 6% of all cancer cases, and is responsible for an estimated 1% to 2% of all cancer deaths.
+An estimated 650,000 cases of head and neck cancer are diagnosed annually worldwide, including approximately 50,000 cases in the United States.
 Tobacco use, heavy alcohol use, and infection with human papillomavirus (HPV) increase the risk of head and neck cancers1.
 Although five-year overall survival (OS) is good for patients diagnosed with localized (83.7%) or locoregionally advanced (64.2%) squamous cell carcinoma of the head and neck (SCCHN), the cancer often recurs distantly.
 Recurrent or de novo metastatic SCCHN is virtually incurable and the five-year survival is 38.5%2.
 Extending patients’ survival is, therefore, an important treatment goal.

 1 Head and Neck Cancers, NCI, 2017